-Figure 3: Locations of main lane HMA density testing (QC=solid lines, QV=dashed)
+Figure 5: Locations of main lane HMA density testing (QC=solid lines, QV=dashed)

-QC and QV nuclear density gauge readings will be statistically analyzed in accordance with the following section of this Appendix.
-(Note: For density data, if F- and t-tests pass, QC data will be used for the subsequent calculations of PWL value and pay determination.
-However, if an F- or t-test failure occur, the QV data will be used in subsequent calculations.)
+QC and QV nuclear density gauge readings will be statistically analyzed according to the following section of this Appendix.
+(Note: For density data, if F- and t-tests compare, QC data will be used for the subsequent calculations of PWL value and pay determination.
+However, if an F- or t-test does not compare, the QV data will be used in subsequent calculations.)

-Sampling for WisDOT PWL QMP
+Sampling for WisDOT HMA PWL QMP